shihaocao/scao-quartz-website/content/story/the-letter.md

 - Writers block
 - Nostalgia

+## Characters
+- MC
+- LI

 ## Act 0
-0. Close shot: Hey...
-I got you something...
-   1. Blues are sadder
+Objectives:
+- Present the central theme of the letter -- there's a lot of tension packed into the letter itself.

+Shot Ideas:
+- Past - LI taping up a letter onto a wall of dispos -- cherishing this letter
+- Present - LI clutching the letter closely, rocking back and forth

 ## Act 1 - Setup
+Objectives:
+- Describe the main character through a warm rool and his tools (mine is lame lol)
+- Capture the frustration and writers block.

-0. Black: clock ticking.
+1. Black: clock ticking.
-1. Dim room: Bringing out some nice paper at a desk.
+2. Set the scene
-2. Wide shot (of character): Click of the pen
+3. Wide shot (of character): Click of the pen
-3. Macro shot: Start writing: "Hey, G" - Cut before the first letter is written
+4. Macro shot: Start writing: "Hey, X" - Cut before the first letter is written
-4. Black
+5. Black
-5. Medium shot: Top down on desk
+6. Medium shot: Top down on desk
-6. Get laptop, and notebook and put in bag and leave
+7. Get laptop, and notebook and put in bag and leave

 ## Act 2 - Conflict
 1. Walking into a coffee store